-The lobster fishing industry in Maine is known the world over for its sustainability.
+The lobster fishing industry in Maine is known around the world over for its sustainability.
 Maine lobstermen take great pride in understanding and appreciating its resources, its history, all while planning for the future.
 In order to keep the lobster fishery as strong as possible in the state of Maine, lobstermen and regulators keep their focus on maintaining the sustainability of the fishery.
-With careful management and protection, the intention is that fishery stocks will continue to provide famous Maine lobsters for generations to come.
+With careful management and protection, the intention is that fishery stocks will continue to provide famous Maine lobster for generations to come.

 What’s Done Right?